lixinW/ship-hats-docs/subscription.md

 SHIP-HATS manages its tenants through subscriptions.
 Only agencies can subscribe to SHIP-HATS.
 However, agencies can extend subscriptions to non-agency users, such as vendors.

 Please refer to [1.0 Subscription](https://www.developer.tech.gov.sg/products/categories/devops/ship-hats/subscription) for details.
 We will provide SHIP-HATS 2.0 subscription details soon.

+## Pricing

+- Aiming for a comparable pricing SHIP-HATS 1.0.
+- More details by end of Q2 FY22.

+?> You can send your pricing questions and we will answer them after the Pricing Review is complete.

+## Process needs

+- Existing subscriber will need to sign a new Subscription Agreement.

 <!--
 ?> Though subscription for SHIP-HATS 2.0 has been realigned, pricing for SHIP-HATS 2.0 will be less than the pricing for SHIP-HATS 1.0.
 -->